kawhyte/gatsby-starter-lumen-v1/content/posts/2017-19-08---Humane-Typography-in-the-Digital-Age.md

   - "Design"
   - "Typography"
   - "Web Development"
-description: "An Essay on Typography by Eric Gill takes the reader back to the year 1930.
+description: "An Loooooog Essay on Typography by Eric Gill takes the reader back to the year 1930.
 The year when a conflict between two worlds came to its term.
 The machines of the industrial world finally took over the handicrafts."
 ---

 - [The first transition](#the-first-transition)